Production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders: FORMULATION

 The scattering amplitude $\cal M$ for the production of heavy diquark can be obtained by a proper transformation from the scattering amplitude for the production of heavy quarkonium \cite{Jiang:2012jt}.
-The scattering amplitude for the production of $(c\bar{c})[n]$ charmonium in $\gamma(p_1)+\gamma(p_2)\to (c\bar{c})[n](q_1)+\bar{c}(q_2)+c(q_3)$ subprocess has the form,
+The scattering amplitude for the production of $(c\bar{c})[n]$ charmonium in $\gamma(p_1)+\gamma(p_2)\to (c\bar{c})[n](q_1)+\bar{c}(q_2)+c(q_3)$ subprocess has the following form under the non-relativistic QCD (NRQCD) framework \cite{Bodwin:1994jh,Petrelli:1997ge},

-where Lorentz indices are omitted, $\varepsilon(p_1)$ and $\varepsilon(p_2)$ are the polarization vectors of the initial photon, $u$ and $v$ are spinors, dots “$\cdots$” represent sequential interaction vertexes, and fermion or gluon propagators, ${\cal B}(q_1,M_{c\bar{c}})$ is the wave function which contains the information of hadronization, $\cal C$ is the color factor of $(c\bar{c})[n]$ meson, and $M_{c\bar{c}}$ is the $(c\bar{c})[n]$ meson mass.
+where Lorentz indices are omitted, $\varepsilon(p_1)$ and $\varepsilon(p_2)$ are the polarization vectors of the initial photon, $u$ and $v$ are spinors, dots “$\cdots$” represent sequential interaction vertexes and fermion or gluon propagators, ${\cal B}(q_1,M_{c\bar{c}})$ is the wave function which contains the information of hadronization, $\cal C$ is the color factor of $(c\bar{c})[n]$ meson, and $M_{c\bar{c}}$ is the $(c\bar{c})[n]$ meson mass.
 In contrast, the scattering amplitude for the production of $(cc)[n]$ diquark in $\gamma(p_1)+\gamma(p_2)\to (cc)[n](q_1)+\bar{c}(q_2)+\bar{c}(q_3)$ subprocess can be written as

 where ${\cal B}^{\prime}(q_1,M_{cc})$ and $\cal C^{\prime}$ are the wave function and color factor of $(cc)[n]$ diquark respectively, and $M_{cc}$ is the $(cc)[n]$ diquark mass.